GabMus/HydraPaper/README.md

 ### Build and install systemwide directly

-This approach is discouraged, since it will manually copy all the files in your system. **Uninstalling could be difficult and/or dangerous**.
+**WARNING**: This approach is discouraged, since it will manually copy all the files in your system. **Uninstalling could be difficult and/or dangerous**.

 But if you know what you're doing, here you go: